 This ride is good for anyone who can ride a pedal bike without any help… but if a kid is under 5, don't expect to ride the whole thing, and expect that they may get freaked out by all the people.

-Don't take skuut's, or other pedal-less bikes, or training wheels – there are just a too many people for anyone very slow or unstable on a bike.
+I do not recommend skuuts, other pedal-less bikes, or training wheels – there are just a too many people for anyone very slow or unstable on a bike.

 Milo and Holden each had their freak-out moments about being above water, but with a little coaxing, they got over it and loved it.